carson-liu/CPR/README.md

-Python Implementation for paper:
-Circular Phase Representation and Physical Constraints for Ptychographic Imaging Reconstruction
+# Circular Phase Representation and Geometry-Aware Optimization for Ptychographic Image Reconstruction

+Official Python implementation of the paper:

+> **Circular Phase Representation and Geometry-Aware Optimization for Ptychographic Image Reconstruction**